rrDumpTruck/Obsidian.Vault/Ideas.md

-first mission in the overworld should be to find the leader of a local school of sorcery, his last known position was in the bottom of a fracture... he’s investigating it, looking for the source of magical items (the cant be crafted in the same way as magic items from the veins).
+<span style="color:#ff0000">**first mission in the overworld should be to find the leader of a local school of sorcery, his last known position was in the bottom of a fracture... he’s investigating it, looking for the source of magical items (the cant be crafted in the same way as magic items from the veins). **</span>